 The Pupil Premium was introduced in April 2011 and is allocated to pupils in school year groups from Reception to Year 6 (and on through secondary school to Year 11) from low income families who are registered for FSM (Free School Meals), or who have been registered for FSM at any point in the last six years (known as ‘Ever 6’), together with children that have been in care continuously for 6 months or more, or are children of Service parents.

 Nationally, the statistics show that pupils who are in receipt of FSM achieved less well than their peers in external exams.
 The Government believes that the Pupil Premium is the best way to address these underlying inequalities between children eligible for FSM and their peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

 Funding – Financial year 2020-2021

-For any pupil defined as a looked after child (LAC) or a previously looked after child, a school receives £2,300.
+For any pupil defined as a looked after child (LAC) or a previously looked after child, a school receives £2345 .
 A looked after child as defined in the Children Act 1989 is one who is in the care of, or provided with accommodation by, an English local authority.
 A previously looked after child has ceased to be looked after by a local authority in England or Wales because of adoption, a special guardianship order, a child arrangements order or a residence order.
 The new rate of £2345 per eligible pupil started in April 2020; the previous rate being £2300 per pupil.